 The hotel also offers Glamping Experience Package (glamour + camping) options for guests.
 It essentially involves spending a night in a luxury tent.
 You can check out the glamping package details (and other packages) on the hotel’s website.

-Waking up at the Tai O Heritage Hotel felt so blissful, like we were on vacation.
+Waking up at the Tai O Heritage Hotel felt so blissful, like we were on holiday.
 When we opened our window blinds, we were greeted by the mountains and the sea.
 As the hotel doesn’t allow guests till 11 AM, we had it all to ourselves.
 And like I already mentioned, the breakfast added to that luxurious vacation like feeling.

-After breakfast I walked down to the pier to admire the ships and boats passing by.
+After breakfast, I walked down to the pier to admire the ships and boats passing by.
 There were just two other local fishermen who were at the pier at that time.
 It was very calming to have the pier to myself on a beautiful morning.

 Tai O Heritage Hotel Review Wrap-Up